 Step 1 : A key step, learning about the client’s situation

-Besides doing credit analysis, the role of a broker specialising in non-resident clients is to understand the situation of the country where the client lives in order to make sure that it is compatible with the rules of French banks for opening an account and obtaining credit.
+Besides doing credit analysis, the role of a mortgage broker in France specialising in non-resident clients is to understand the situation of the country where the client lives in order to make sure that it is compatible with the rules of French banks for opening an account and obtaining credit.
 The ease with which a loan can be obtained does not just depend on the client’s income; rather, it depends on the extent their application meets the rules of French banks.
 Some banks have a very specific list of borrower countries of residence that they will agree to do business with.

-Brokers also ensure that clients are in good standing in every respect in their countries of residence.
+Brokerage companies dedicated to non-resident buyers also ensure that clients are in good standing in every respect in their countries of residence.
 This is a crucial point for agreement from the bank.